DavidFirth/alt3/docs/_includes/leagues/update-time.md

-This page is normally updated at around midnight (UK time), on days when a match has been played.
+This page is normally updated by around 0900 (UK time), on days after a match has been played.